asimkumar2222/Vinculum-2-CP2124/README.md

 Vinculum-2-CP2124
 =================

-CP2124 CDC driver for Vinculum OS
-I have writeen this to Connect A CP2124 based device (Portable GreenSeeker) to a smartphone and the Circuit acts as a bridge.
+CP2124 USB to Serial Device driver for Vinculum OS as USB Host I have written this to Connect A CP2124 based device (Portable GreenSeeker) to a smartphone and the Circuit acts as a bridge.